 Gabriella is a J.D.
 Candidate at Penn Law and an M.S.S.P.
 Candidate at Penn’s School of Social Policy and Practice.
-She is completing her Community Experience Program through Morgan Lewis and her M.S.S.P.
+She completed her Community Experience Program through Morgan Lewis and her M.S.S.P.
 Internship during Summer 2019 at the Field Center.
-She earned her bachelor’s degree in public policy from Princeton University in 2015 where she wrote her senior thesis on how public high schools support pregnant and parenting students.
+She earned her bachelor’s degree in public policy from Princeton University in 2015.
 After graduating, Gabriella worked as a substitute teacher in York, Pennsylvania.
 Gabriella is the Editor-in-Chief of the University of Pennsylvania Law Review and enjoyed assisting unemployed Philadelphians through the pro bono Employment Advocacy Project.
-Having grown up in a home that served as a foster care family, Gabriella is excited to work with the Field Center to expand her knowledge of how law and policy interact in the child welfare system.
+Having grown up in a home that served as a foster care family, Gabriella is excited to continue working with the Field Center to expand her knowledge of how law and policy interact in the child welfare system.

 Nneka is a PhD candidate in the Human Development and Quantitative Methods division at The University of Pennsylvania Graduate School of Education.
 Her research applies an ecological framework to better understand risk and resilience in early childhood poverty.
 Prior to Penn, Nneka worked as a Manager for the Center for Education Policy Research and as a Graduate Teaching Fellow for Harvard University.
 She holds an EdM from the Harvard Graduate School of Education in Prevention Science Research and a MSW from Columbia University School of Social Work.
 As a Social Worker in East Los Angeles and New York City, Nneka worked with children and families involved in social welfare programs, the juvenile justice system and academic enrichment programs, leading to her interest in exploring pathways towards the optimal development of abused and neglected children.
 Nneka received her BA in Sociology and African American Studies from the University of California, Davis.